Mu-niu13/Random-Variable-Generation/README.md

 # Random Variable Generation (RVG)

-This project repository contains the implementation and results of simulations for three distinct distributions: Beta(5,1), Student's t-distribution with 2 degrees of freedom, and Gamma(2,2).
+This project repository contains the implementation and results of simulations for three distributions: Beta(5,1), Student's t-distribution with 2 degrees of freedom, and Gamma(2,2).
 Each distribution was chosen to demonstrate different methods of random variable generation and their applications in statistical analysis.

 ## Project Overview